iotaledger/hornet/docs/getting_started/installation_steps.md

    ```plaintext
    HORNET 0.6.0-31ad46bb
    ```
-   You can also find a short commit `sha` which you can use to be check which commit the given version is compiled against
+   You can also find a short commit `sha`, which you can use to check which commit the given version is compiled against

 You can run Hornet using `--help` to get all executable-related arguments by running: